Section 1

 - Make sure that you have deleted your backup directory and all files it contains.

-- Create a backup of each of your FASTQ files using
+- Create a backup of each of your .dat files using

 cp

-.
-(Note: You’ll need to do this individually for each of the two FASTQ files.
-We haven’t learned yet how to do this with a wildcard.) - Use a wildcard to move all of your backup files to a new backup directory.
+. - Use a wildcard to move all of your backup files to a new backup directory.

 Keypoints